Collapse of two UK retailers puts 25,000 jobs at risk - RFI

 Debenhams collapse comes as the future of Arcadia hangs by a thread.

-Its failure has meanwhile been queried by senior government minister Michael Gove.
+Senior government minister Michael Gove on Tuesday queried the nature of Arcadia's collapse.

-"The Arcadia story is a tragic one, I'm not going to criticise any individual but there's been a lot of reporting that points out some of the missteps by the management there," the key ally of Prime Minister Boris Johnson told Sky News on Tuesday.
+"The Arcadia story is a tragic one, I'm not going to criticise any individual but there's been a lot of reporting that points out some of the missteps by the management there," the key ally of Prime Minister Boris Johnson told Sky News.

 "We know more broadly, to be fair, that the high street is facing unprecedented pressure, significant part of that of course is Covid."